If you’re wondering what to do in Mai Chau for your upcoming trip, this Mai Chau Travel Guide is just what you need.

 There're several folk games such as con throwing, singing, playing the flute and bird-singing competition.

-Thanks to good road condition, getting from Hanoi to Mai Chau is quite easy.
+Thanks to good road condition, getting from Hanoi to Mai Chau is quite easy and you can do a day trip from Hanoi to Mai Chau.
 Follow National Road 6 and you’ll get to the valley after 3 hours by car and about 4 hours by motorbike.

 The path to Mai Chau is relatively steep but not too difficult and harsh for driving so if you want to come over the top of the pass by yourself, let’s give it a try!